 Compared with people who drank less than one serving per week, women who drank two or more daily were more than two times as likely to be diagnosed with bowel cancer, with each daily dose correlated with a 16% greater risk.
 One of the 41,272 who reported in their adolescent patterns of ingestion, every daily dose has been associated with a 32% greater risk of subsequently developing the disorder before age 50.

-Substituting sugar-sweetened drinks with artificially carbonated drinks, coffee, semi-skimmed, or whole milk was associated with a 17% to 36% lower risk of a bowel cancer diagnosis before age 50.
+Substituting sugar-sweetened drinks with artificially carbonated beverages, coffee, semi-skimmed, or whole milk was associated with a 17% to 36% lower risk of a bowel cancer diagnosis before age 50.

-Therefore, that is an observational study, and therefore, cannot establish any cause and just significant, given that many participants were white girls, might not relate to the findings to other or men racial or ethnic groups, admit the investigators.
-But they point out that you will find a few biologically plausible explanations for their findings: sugar-sweetened beverages suppress feelings of satiety, thus eliminating surplus energy consumption and related weight gain.
+Therefore, that is an observational study.
+Thus, it cannot establish any cause and just significant.
+Many participants were white girls, might not relate to the findings to other or men racial or ethnic groups, admit the investigators.
+But they point out that you will find a few biologically plausible explanations for their conclusions: sugar-sweetened beverages suppress feelings of satiety, thus eliminating surplus energy consumption and related weight gain.

-Slimming eating and substitution and other healthy beverages among teens and young adults might function as a possible actionable strategy to relieve the rising load of bowel cancer before the age of 50.
+Slimming eating and substitution and other healthy beverages among teens and young adults might function as a possible actionable strategy to relieve the rising load of bowel cancer before 50.